Lucaterre/semanticat/README.md

 You can add new labels to your existing schema via `Add new pair to mapping scope`.

-Be careful if you remove a label from table, if your model has already made predictions or if you have started to correct document, all annotations will be destroyed.
+Be careful if you remove a label from table and your model has already made predictions or if you have started to correct document, all annotations will be destroyed.

 ### NER configuration

-Currently, Semantic@ uses the NER SpaCy framework, in the future other frameworks may be integrated.
+Currently, Semantic@ uses the NER SpaCy framework.

 When installing the Semantic@, two pre-trained models for French (fr_core_news_sm) and English (en_core_web_sm) are already available